microsoft/EdgeML/README.md

     LIGHT_LOGGER:   Less verbose version of LOGGER.
 Can be used to track call flow.
     XML:            Enable to train with extreme multilabel learning datasets.
 This is in beta.
     VERBOSE:        Print additional informative output to stdout.
+    DUMP:           Dump models after each optimization iteration instead of just in the end.
+    VERIFY:         Legacy verification code for comparison with Matlab version .

 Additionally, there is one of two flags that has to be set in the Makefile: